JoseGala/hello-world/README.md

 # hello-world
-Just the first repository in GitHub and also just another repository
+Just the first repository in GitHub and also just another repository.
-This is all set now
+This is all set now.